 The complete ingredient list for Fenphedrine is not listed on the product page.
 However, the three ingredients that are listed include:

-DiCaffeine Malate– This is a form of caffeine that is combined with malic acid.
-It supposedly stimulates thermogenesis, increase energy levels and encourages mental focus and alertness.
+- DiCaffeine Malate– This is a form of caffeine that is combined with malic acid.
+It supposedly stimulates thermogenesis, increases energy levels and encourages mental focus and alertness.

 At the time this review was written, a single bottle of Fenphedrine, containing 60 capsules (a one month supply), cost $69.95.
 It is also backed by a 90-day money-back guarantee.